 - consider all the possible long-term effects a reverse mortgage can have.

 Your home may be periodically assessed by your lender to ensure that its condition has not deteriorated and that the amount of the loan doesn't exceed the property's value.
-This information will be included on the regular loan statements provided by your lender.
+This information will be included in the regular loan statements provided by your lender.

-HomeStart Finance has developed a senior's equity loan specifically to help older home owners access the equity in their property.
+HomeStart Finance has developed a senior's equity loan specifically to help older homeowners access the equity in their property.